kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 The Reciever Operator Characteristic (ROC) allows us to see whether we are getting false positives or true negatives as our error if this were a binary class.
-However, we can use an average of the "one versus the rest" method of classification to determine the performance of the model.
+However, we can use an average of the "one versus the rest" and the "one versus one" method of classification to determine the performance of the model.

 ### Limitations